hartashu/social-links-profile/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
+- CSS grid
+- Mobile-first workflow

 ### What I learned

-- Learn about centering a container horizontally and vertically by using flex box or position absolute
+- Centering card horizontally and vertically.
-- Learn about CSS variable, CSS unit, transform property, position property, pseudo-classes and other HTML & CSS skills.
+- Custom properties, CSS units, transform property, position property, and so on.
+- Proper semantic HTML (still a lot to learn about this).
+- CSS Methodology (BEM - Block Element Modifier).
+- There is always a little gap with img tag and a tag when their display properties not set to block.

 ### Continued development